hindu-comm/mail_stream_advaita-l/2017/02/advaitin_A_question_/52__kuntimaddi_sadananda.md

 > pariNAma.
 >

-​Mark the usage of 'irreversible transformation' instead of 'transformation' used previously.
+Mark the usage of 'irreversible transformation' instead of 'transformation' used previously.
 That's superimposing your idea on vidyAraNya.
 If he didn't included that in his definition, you should also avoid that if you are a person willing to understand his words.
-​

 > To my surprise, he provides the next two example from Ch.
 Up which
 > actually (in my understanding) should belong to vivarta.
 >

-​'Should belong'?
+'Should belong'?
 On what basis?
 Any rule?
 Just because a person never understood a sentence quoted from a work/uttered by a person and created a castle of thoughts on wrong ideas, it doesn't mean that other persons should do same!
-​

 > The next examples provided in the above sloka is - just as clay becoming
 > pot and gold becoming ornament.
 The later ones Uddlaka uses for
 > transformation-less transformation
 >

-​'Transformation-less transformation'? ​Do you mean vivartta by it?
+'Transformation-less transformation'?
+Do you mean vivartta by it?
 If yes, what is the similarity between rajju-sarpa and it?

  - and upanishad uses the word for this as - vaachaarambhanam vikaaraH -